MrJello8/v3/README.md

 # frogie's arcade v3

-its only the proxy part, just so akane wont rape me and my vps
+its only the proxy part

 ## deployment